Learning from Local Villages

 Cliffe is a nearby village on the Hoo Peninsula and provides a historic example of a settlement upon a low chalk escarpment rising up from the North Kent Marshes, similar to those found across the Garden City.

 Prior to the silting of the Thames marshes, Cliffe supported a port on Cliffe Creek.
-As at Northfleet, there is a local cement works on the marshes, as can be seen on the aerial image above.
+As at Northfleet, there is a local cement works on the marshes, as can be seen on the aerial image below.

 The study of the morphology of Cliffe reveals that the high street follows the topography across the contours from the crest of the hill to the marshland edge, with secondary streets running in alignment with the general contours and the chalk escarpment.